 Learn to use the Entity API in CesiumJS for drawing spatial data such as points, markers, labels, lines, models, shapes, and volumes.
-If you are new to CesiumJS, you might want to start with the Getting Started tutorial.

 What is the Entity API?

 CesiumJS has a rich API for spatial data that can be split into two categories: a low-level